jamescherti/dir-config.el/README.md

 ![Build Status](https://github.com/jamescherti/dir-config.el/actions/workflows/ci.yml/badge.svg)
 ![](https://raw.githubusercontent.com/jamescherti/dir-config.el/main/.images/made-for-gnu-emacs.svg)

 The `dir-config` Emacs package automatically loads and evaluates Elisp code from a `.dir-config.el` file found in the buffer's current directory or its closest parent directory.
-This enables Emacs to adjust settings or execute functions specific to the directory structure of each buffer.
+This facilitates adjusting settings or executing functions specific to the directory structure of each buffer.

 For instance, you can use the `dir-config` package to:
 - **Configure project-specific settings**: Automatically set up environment variables, keybindings, or modes unique to each project.